 *A $15 maximum fine applies if you return all overdue materials and pay the fine on the same business day.

 - Most library items may be renewed twice unless they have been reserved for another patron.
 To renew materials, present your card at the circulation desk and ask for renewal.
 You can also call the library or login to your library account online.
 Instructions for renewing online

 - Telephone (477-7476): You must supply your library card number to library staff when calling with a telephone renewal.
 Materials can be renewed by phone if they are overdue and the fine does not exceed $5.00 on your account.

 - Material may not be renewed if it has been reserved by another borrower or if it has exceeded the renewal limit (3).

 - Material from other libraries may be renewed at EGCL but are subject to the owning library’s renewal policy.

 You may request library items currently checked out from the EG Library and from all UHLS libraries.
 This can be done in the library, by phone (477-7476) or online.
 Instructions for requesting items online

 You will be notified once the requested item is available, and will have 7 days to pickup the item before it goes back into circulation.
 Once the request is on hold, if you would like to pick it up at the drive-thru window, you must call at least 30 minutes ahead to have the item ready at the window.

-The East Greenbush Community Library has designated the small meeting room previously called “the Literacy Room” as an Education and Employment Resource Center (EERC.)
+The East Greenbush Community Library has designated the small meeting room as the Hurr Education Center.
 With the exception of Library planned activities, programs that deal with Education and Employment shall be given priority in scheduling.
 All groups using the space must comply with the Library’s meeting room policy with the exceptions noted below.